Conferences & Events

 CENNZ Study Days

-No CENNZ Study days are scheduled at present, but two Advanced Emergency Nurse Network (AENN) Study Days are scheduled for 24 June and 15 November 2024.
+No CENNZ Study days are scheduled at present, but Advanced Emergency Nurse Network (AENN) Study Day is scheduled for 6 June 2025.

 CENNZ Networking Days